Single Parent Adoption

 - Do birthparents choose single adoptive parents?

 Yes.
 Some birthparents prefer to place their baby with a single parent.
 Perhaps a single parent raised them, or they feel that your family is a good match based on a variety of other factors.
 In any case, birthparents do chose to place their babies with single parents on a regular basis.

 Over the last five years, IAC has placed babies with almost two-dozen single adoptive parents.
 Most of these placements were with heterosexual single women.
 A handful of placements were with single lesbian women, and two placements with single men.

 IAC has made only one placement with a single heterosexual man.
 That placement was more than a decade ago.
 It has only been recently that more single men have applied to adopt, so we hope to include more data on this population in the future.

 - Do single people have a longer wait to placement than couples?

 Single parents have a slightly shorter average wait than couples who adopt.

 Single parents wait on average 14 months for a placement, while couples wait on average 15 months.
 Again, the sample is small, as we have only done about two dozen such placements so it is hard to generalize.
-We believe the wait time for single gay men and transgendered individuals will likely follow the same pattern with the average wait for placement approximating 15 months.
+We believe the wait time for single gay men and transgender individuals will likely follow the same pattern with the average wait for placement approximating 15 months.